rodumani/CS374/dp4/dp4.md

 ---

 ![nofile](./nofile.jpg)
 * If you write a mail (In prototype, the body of the message is pre-written.) and send file without attaching file, we gives a toast, underline the sentence which includes `attachment` in it.
-And prevent sending mail without attachments.
 * Preventing sending mail without attachments.
 ---